ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 Display a paginated list of models indexed on the connected ceramic node, which needs to be indexing model streams.

-This currently is the main entry path to [Composites Discovery](../../data-modeling-concepts.mdx#composites) <!-- replace with dedicated composites discovery page -->
+This currently is the main entry path to the [Model Catalog](../../guides/data-modeling/model-catalog)

 ```
 USAGE